INGV/instance/README.md

 bzip2 -d Instance_events_counts.hdf5.bz2
 ```

 A **sample dataset** of about 1.7 GB is provided to run the notebooks.
-The sample dataset contains 10,000 events and 1000 noise waveforms together with the associated metadata.
+This contains 10,000 events and 1000 noise waveforms together with the associated metadata.
 Potentially interested users can evaluate **INSTANCE**  data and metadata without downloading the whole dataset.

 * [**Sample dataset**](http://repo.pi.ingv.it/instance/Instance_sample_dataset.tar.bz2) (1.7 GB)

 ## Notebooks
-The following notebooks provides example about reading waveforms and metadata of INSTANCE.
+The following notebooks provide examples about reading waveforms and metadata of **INSTANCE**.
 They refers to the  **sample dataset**; to use them with the full dataset filenames must be changed accordingly.

-`Plots.ipynb` to explore significant parameters distribution of the dataset using metadata
+`Plots.ipynb` to explore significant parameters distribution in **INSTANCE** using metadata

 `Waveforms.ipynb` to select and plot 3 channel waveforms

-`Station_Hypocenter_MomentTensor.ipynb` provides maps about earthquakes included in INSTANCE
+`Station_Hypocenter_MomentTensor.ipynb` maps about earthquakes included in INSTANCE

 ## Requirements